cohenaj194/GitFailGuard/README.md

 GitFailGuard is an AI-powered tool that automatically reviews failed GitHub Actions and creates detailed GitHub Issues to help you quickly address problems.

+GitFailGuard also acts as an assistant, responding to questions asked inside any GitHub issue comment when the bot is mentioned with `@GitFailGuard`.

 ## Features

 - Automated detection of failed GitHub Actions.
 - AI-powered log analysis to identify potential causes of failure.
 - Automatic creation of GitHub Issues with detailed failure information.
+- Assistant feature to respond to questions in GitHub issue comments when mentioned with `@GitFailGuard`.

 ### Example